marcbowes/Hough-Circle-Detector/README.markdown

 `cd build; src/hcd --minr=10 --maxr=40`
 The above settings are appropriate for the sample images, as circles tend to be of radius 15 and 32.
 Other values will work too, but will incur additional processing time.

+The easiest way to run this program is by using a find script.
+For example, assuming you have the sample images in an `images/` directory, run:
+`find /path/to/images/*.gif -exec /patth/to/hcd --source={} \;`
+Assuming that the sample images are being used, you can add on the above mentioned min/max-r settings for good performance.

 Qt does not support writing of all image formats.
 However, by default it does read a large number.
 I have not explicitly set the output format, so it will try and guess it from the filename.
 Therefore, I recommend simply setting the output filename to anything ending in .jpg, as I know that this works.